Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Conclusion and discussions

+To clarify the physical origin of these transitions, we mapped the MDITE mixed state to a doubled Hilbert space using the Choi--Jamiołkowski isomorphism.
+In the continuous-parameter limit, this mapping gives a theoretically controlled effective equilibrium description that captures the competition between imaginary-time filtering and measurement-induced decoherence and qualitatively reproduces the observed phase structure.
+The corresponding transitions fall into conventional Ising universality classes.
+In the finite-parameter regime, however, the extracted critical exponents differ substantially from the continuous-limit Ising values and appear to depend on the protocol parameters.
+This suggests critical behavior beyond the equilibrium benchmark, while a complete analytical classification remains open.

+Technically, we develop a diagrammatic representation of the evolving MDITE mixed state, which provides a practical QMC framework for evaluating mixed-state observables in interacting many-body systems.
+This formulation enables the simulations reported here, including the 2D case, and can in principle be applied to higher spatial dimensions when the underlying Hamiltonian and channel remain sign-problem free.
+It can also be combined with existing QMC techniques for computing information-theoretic quantities, such as entanglement entropy ~\cite{hasting2010renyi,stephan2012renyi,melko2010renyi,jonathan2020renyi,Zhao2022renyi,ding2024reweight,wangz2025reweight,tarabunga2025bell,yan2023unlocking,li2024relevant,mao2025sampling,wang2025extracting} and R\'enyi negativity or related partial-transpose moments ~\cite{ding2025tracking,Wukh2020negativity,Alba2013negativity,Wangfh2025negativity,chungchiamin2014negativity,yu2021pt,elben2020pt,Neven2021pt,tarabunga2025pt,liu2026entanglement}.

+The present results motivate applying MDITE beyond the projective-measurement channels studied here.
+Physically, the central question is how different forms of many-body order are reshaped when imaginary-time filtering is opposed by local decoherence.
+This question is also timely in view of recent progress in quantum imaginary-time-evolution algorithms and programmable quantum simulators, where non-unitary protocols, measurements, and decoherence naturally coexist~\cite{Motta2020qite,McArdle2019vqite,Yuan2019theoryofvariational,Benedetti2021qite,Kondappan2023qite,Mao2023qite,Ding2024qite,Nishi2021qite-nisq,Cao2022qite,ZhangSX2024qite,Semeghini2021Probing,Lin2021QITE}.
+Applying MDITE to broader classes of Hamiltonians, measurement bases, and decoherence channels could therefore reveal mixed-state phases beyond the simple Ising-type ordering considered in this work.
+Natural directions include mixed-state long-range entanglement and topological order ~\cite{lu2023charac,lu2023longrange,Fanruihua2024diagnostics,Lu2024disentangling,sang2025markov,lessa2025higherformanomaly}, as well as strong-to-weak spontaneous symmetry breaking ~\cite{Lee2023decoh_criticality,Lessa2025swssb,sala2024swssb,gu2024swssb,huang2025swssb,zack2025renyi1corr,guo2025swssb,guoyc2025swssb,guoyc2025ldpo,zhang2025swssb,zpf2025swssb,Liu2025swssb,zhang2025swssbre,Sang2024approx,ding2026swssb}.
+These directions would test how broadly the competition between imaginary-time filtering and decoherence can organize mixed-state many-body physics.

 On the experimental side, MDITE could be implemented in platforms such as Rydberg atom arrays~\cite{Wu2021rydbergreview,Evered2023rydberg}, superconducting qubits~\cite{Wendin2017superconduct}, or trapped-ion systems~\cite{haffner2008trapped}.
 Such realizations would enable direct observation of the mixed-state criticalities predicted here, bridging theory and experiment.
+Therefore, the MDITE framework may provide a useful platform for designing quantum algorithms for preparing nontrivial mixed states, potentially enabling efficient simulations of open quantum many-body systems.